beetbox/beets/docs/plugins/subsonicupdate.rst

         pass: password

-With that all in place, beets will send a Rest API to your Subsonic server every time you change your beets library.
+With that all in place, beets will send a Rest API to your Subsonic server every time you import new music.
+Due to a current limitation of the API, all libraries visible to that user will be scanned.

 This plugin requires Subsonic v6.1 or higher and an active Premium license (or trial).